KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Reverse Engineering for Success
 The questions I would seek to answer in my research sprint:
-* What does a successful national United Methodist Church look like?
+* What does a successful national United Methodist Church digital presence look like?
-* Whom should the church reach?
+* Whom should the church reach digitally?
-* How should the church reach them?
+* How should the church reach them digitally?

+# Whom Should the Church Reach Digitally?

 ## Google Trends Graph for "United Methodist Church"